ChrisWesterfield/devEnvironment/README.md

 Add the IP Address to pa.ssh.sh or vb.ssh.sh, if you have an unixoed system or accessing the environment with an Cygwin bash

+You need to select and PHP and NGINX Server bevor starting vagrant up or systems will fail!

 ### 3. run vagrant up